-In 1990, when David Schwartz became managing partner, GMT secured the first contract ever awarded to supply carbon furling masts for performance cruising boats.
+In 1990, when David Schwartz [our Lead Engineer and former President] became managing partner, GMT secured the first contract ever awarded to supply carbon furling masts for performance cruising boats.
 With racing rules prohibiting the use of carbon until 1994, cruising was the first beneficiary of this highly effective construction.
-Since then, we have built more than 1,000 spars for racing and cruising boats, ranging in size from 30 to over 120 feet in length.
+Since then, we have built more than 1,000 spars for racing and cruising boats, ranging in size from 21ft to over 120ft in length.

 Spar engineering is based on the characteristics of your boat and how you will sail her.
 For family cruisers, the emphasis is more on strength; for racers, it’s on being as light as possible.
 People sailing in rougher, windier waters or venturing into more remote locations need higher margins of safety.
 We factor all of this into the engineering process.